-Net sales for the three- and nine-month periods of 2023 decreased \$507 million and \$1.3 billion, respectively, compared to the same periods in 2022.
-The decrease for the three- and nine-month periods primarily reflected a sales decline of \$350 million and \$952 million, respectively, in the CT&M segment due to a decrease in volumes and sales prices of commodities sold and a sales decline of \$192 million and \$377 million, respectively, in the Marine segment due to lower cargo volumes and freight rates.
+Net sales for the three- and nine-month periods three-month period of 2023 2024 decreased \$507 million and \$1.3 billion, respectively, \$308 million compared to the same periods period in 2022 2023.
+The decrease for the three- and nine-month periods primarily reflected a sales decline of \$350 million and \$952 million, respectively, \$154 million in the CT&M segment sales due to a decrease in volumes and sales lower prices of commodities sold and a sales \$116 million decline of \$192 million and \$377 million, respectively, in the Marine segment sales due to lower cargo volumes and average freight rates.
 See the net sales discussion by reportable segment below for more details.